Cheryl Arrowsmith

-Cheryl H. Arrowsmith is a Canadian structural biologist and is the Chief Scientist at the Toronto laboratory of the Structural Genomics Consortium.
+Cheryl Hillock Arrowsmith FRSC (born 1959) is an American-Canadian structural biologist.
+She is the Chief Scientist at the Toronto laboratory of the Structural Genomics Consortium.
 Her contributions to protein structural biology includes the use of NMR and X-ray crystallography to pursue structures of proteins on a proteome wide scale.

-She received her Ph.D. in chemistry at the University of Toronto in 1987 and post-doctoral training at Stanford University working with Oleg Jardetzky.
-One of her areas of interest is the tumour suppressor p53 and related proteins.
+Early life and education

+Arrowsmith was born in 1959 in Hackensack, New Jersey.
+She completed her Bachelor of Science degree at Allegheny College and her PhD in chemistry at the University of Toronto in 1987.
+While completing her PhD, Arrowsmith became interested in tumour suppressor p53 and related proteins after taking a course in nuclear magnetic resonance (NMR).
+This motivated her to complete her postdoctoral studies at Stanford University with Oleg Jardetzky in his Magnetic Resonance Lab.

+Career

 Her current research is to determine the 3-dimensional structures of human proteins of therapeutic relevance by structural proteomics.
 She has made significant contributions to epigenetic signaling in the context of drug discovery.

 Arrowsmith was named a Fellow of the American Association for the Advancement of Science (AAAS) in 2015.
+She was also named as one of the Clarivate Highly Cited Researchers in 2023.
+In 2020, she was elected a Fellow of the Royal Society of Canada.